uidev547/uvCharts/readme.md

 Since this is a development branch for the next version, things might break, change quickly.
 Here are a few thoughts and notes from the team:

 - Staying inline with ES2015/ES2016 roadmap, we are using Fly as our build system instead of Gulp, Grunt, Brunch or Broccoli.
-- Fly-babel is being used to transpile the sources to ES5 compatible version.
+- Babel is being used to transpile the sources to ES5 compatible version.
-- Mocha and Chai will be used for testing the library, for now, they aren't setup for this project.
+- Mocha and Chai are being used for testing and assertions.
 - There is a good chance that we leverage a stripped down version of d3 to remove the dependency on d3 too.

 ### Setting up the Developer Environment
-- Have `node v4.x.x` installed
+- Install `node v4.x.x` from [here](https://nodejs.org/en/download/)
-- Have node packages `flyjs`, `eslint`, `babel`, `mocha` installed globally
+- Install these NPM packages globally: `flyjs`, `eslint`, `babel`, `mocha`
 ```
 npm install -g flyjs eslint babel mocha
 ```